epidemian/advent-of-code-2023/README.md

 - Modeling abstract math operations like intersection and diff pays off *really* quickly.
 And the logic of these operations isn't even that involved!
 - Using open-ended [start, end) ranges is better than start+length pairs.
 Way less fiddling with numbers and off-by-one errors.

+### Day 6: Wait For It

+A very simple puzzle that could be solved by brute force and still run fast enough.
+My input required to check ~50M numbers, just takes like ~5ms on my machine, so no need to find a better algorithm.
+Thanks again, Rust! :)